The-Cyber-Instructor-Community/Cybersecurity-Engineer-Handbook/README.md

 - To become a skilled security engineer you need to build breadth in systems, networks and security fundamentals.
 - After this, pick a specialization from the 5 major ones (Appsec, Infrasec, Pentest, Detection, Digital Forensics and IR) and go deeper.

-If you want to learn using an interactive hands on program with practical exercises, checkout the Cyber Instructor's [Cybersecurity Bootcamp](http://learn.thecyberinstructor.com/).

-If you prefer to learn cybersecurity at your own pace, checkout The Cyber Instructor's [All Access Subscription](https://learn.thecyberinstructor.com/program/all-access-subscription-9108)
+If you want to learn cybersecurity from industry experts at your own pace with extensive support, checkout The Cyber Instructor's [TCI Pro Subscription](https://learn.thecyberinstructor.com/program/all-access-subscription-9108)

 This subscription gives you access to all videos, hands on exercises with instant AI powered feedback, 1700+ discord community to network etc. The link has a free 3 day trial!